 - Survey tools for clinics

+Did you know?
 According to an American Journal of Managed Care survey, 62.6% of patients and 59% of clinicians say there is no difference between virtual/telehealth and physical visits as far as the overall quality of the visit is concerned.
-(5)
+(9)

-Here are some integrations for patient engagement that are popular among practitioners:
+Here are some integrations for patient engagement used among practitioners:

 The bottom line

-Choosing the right technologies to build your ultimate workflow takes time, but the benefits to your patients and practice make it worth the effort!
-With the right suite of products, practitioners can increase access to care, attract and retain patients, improve patient outcomes, streamline their workflow, and even create more work-life balance for themselves.
+Choosing the right healthcare technologies to build your ultimate workflow takes time, but the benefits to your patients and practice make it worth the effort.
+With the right suite of products, healthcare providers can increase access to care, attract and retain patients, improve patient outcomes, streamline their workflow, and even improve work-life balance for themselves.
 If you use any integrations in your practice, tell us in the comments!

-You can find more great integrations for your virtual practice on the DrChrono Marketplace!
+You can find more great integrations for your virtual practice on the athenahealth Marketplace!